Alexandra2888/LangGraph-AI-Agent/README.md

 - Verify OpenAI API key is set
 - Install missing dependencies: `pip install -r requirements.txt`

+**Streaming not working:**
+- Ensure you're using the `/chat/stream` endpoint
+- Check that `stream: true` is in the request body
+- Verify the client supports Server-Sent Events

 **Tools not working:**
 - Ensure OpenAI API key is valid
 - Check internet connection for search tool

-**Import errors:**
-- Make sure you're in the project directory
-- Activate virtual environment if using one